Kanmani-U/Software-Testing-Laboratory/EXP5.md

-# ARMSTRONG NUMBER
+# EXP NO : 5 BINARY SEARCH
 ### Date : 13-09-2024
 ### Register Number : 212221040070
 ### AIM:
-Write a python program to check the number is Armstrong number or not and inspect for failures.
+Write a python program for Binary Search and inspect for failures.

 ### Algorithm: